westongraham/westongraham/README.md

 ```
 westongraham@github
 -------------------------
-💻 I am a student studying Information Technology with a concentration in orogramming
+💻 I am a student studying Information Technology with a concentration in programming
 📚 I will be graduating with a Bachelors in Information Technology from the University of Arkansas Fort Smith
 🌱 Learning about Computer Vision and Machine Learning stuff
 🌟 Main languages: Java, C#